 Read more about creating new dashboards for more details about the process and additional tips on best leveraging the feature to help you troubleshoot complex performance problems.

-Configure your nodes
+Configure the Netdata Agent on your nodes

 You can configure any node in your infrastructure if you need to, although most users will find the default settings work extremely well for monitoring their infrastructures.